 Caption: A man cutting a tree to promote its health

 A bucket lift is a professional tool with a high price tag.
 Therefore, it’s smart to rent it when you need to cut branches.
-You can acquire a trailer and other types, so make sure to pick the one that corresponds to the target limb height.
+You can acquire a trailer and other types, so pick the one corresponding to the target limb height.

 The advantage of using bucket lifts is that you can reach over 100 feet with them.
 On the other hand, the biggest problem is transferring the lift to the cutting location.
 You can use a truck to pull smaller bucket lifts.